+This Hubble image of the Antennae galaxies is the sharpest yet of this merging pair of galaxies.
+As the two galaxies smash together, billions of stars are born, mostly in groups and clusters of stars.
+The brightest and most compact of these are called super star clusters.
 The collision, which began more than 100 million years ago and is still occurring, has triggered the formation of millions of stars in clouds of dusts and gas in the galaxies.
 The most massive of these young stars have already sped through their evolution in a few million years and exploded as supernovas.

 December 19th, 2012

 Viewed 466 Times - Last Visitor from High Wycombe, B9 - United Kingdom on 02/27/2015 at 2:24 AM